WildeBeast2521/beancount-zakat/README.md

 ### In-Scope

-`beancount-zakat` reads real-time balances of all accounts with the `beancount_zakat:` metadata, compares with the nisab, and applies the rate of 2.5%, and as the rate of 2.5% applies on general assets, therefore, for now, only the following zakatable assets supported:
+`beancount-zakat` reads real-time balances of all accounts with the `beancount_zakat` metadata, compares with the nisab, and applies the rate of 2.5%, and as the rate of 2.5% applies on general assets, therefore, for now, only the following zakatable assets supported:

 - **Cash, bank balances and other short-term asset**
-- **Holdings in other commodities** — gold, silver, a foreign currency — valued from the `price` directives already in your ledger.
+- **Holdings in other commodities:** Gold, silver, a foreign currency, or any other commodity, valued from the `price` directives already in your ledger.
-- **Stock bought for resale (short-term)** Shares or inventory held as trade goods, bought with the intention of selling on, are counted at market value like any other commodity holding.
+- **Stock bought for resale (short-term):** Shares or inventory held as trade goods, bought with the intention of selling on, are counted at market value like any other commodity holding.
-- **General short-term debts**, deducted from the total.
+- **General short-term debts:** deducted from the total.

 ### Out-Scope

-- **Zakat al-fitr** — the per-person charge at the end of Ramadan before Eid-ul-Fitr.
+- **Zakat al-fitr:** the per-person charge at the end of Ramadan before Eid-ul-Fitr.
-- **Agricultural produce, livestock and *rikaz***.
-These carry their own rates and thresholds and are not modelled.
+- **Agricultural produce, livestock and *rikaz*:** These carry their own rates and thresholds and are not modelled.
-- **Stock bought for holding (long-term)** Zakat is due on the proportionate ownership of the Zakatable assets of the companies invested in (or as a proxy), 2.5% of 25% of the market value of shares.
+- **Stock bought for holding (long-term):** Zakat is due on the proportionate ownership of the Zakatable assets of the companies invested in, or (as a proxy) 2.5% of 25% of the market value of shares.
 This has not been implemented as of yet.

 ### What is yours to decide

-- **Which assets are zakatable.** All and any asset, liability and expense account tagged with the `beancount_zakat:` metadata.
+- **Which assets are zakatable:** All and any asset, liability and expense account tagged with the `beancount_zakat` metadata.
-- **Which debts are deductible.** Same mechanism, same reasoning.
+- **Which debts are deductible:** Same mechanism, same reasoning.
-- **Which basis to follow.** Gold and silver are alternatives.
+- **Which basis to follow:** Gold and silver are alternatives.
 Both are shown so you can compare them.
-- **The nisab weights**, if the authority you follow publishes different gram equivalents.
+- **The nisab weights:** If the authority you follow publishes different gram equivalents.
 They are configurable.
-- **Whether this tool's method matches your position.** It accrues liability in proportion to time held once the hawl is met — see [How the calculation works](#how-the-calculation-works).
+- **Whether this tool's method matches your position:** It accrues liability in proportion to time held once the hawl is met — see [How the calculation works](#how-the-calculation-works).

 ## Installation